Site2Cloud IPsec VPN Instructions¶

-Aviatrix supports connectivity between its Gateways in the cloud and on-premise routers using a feature called Site2Cloud, as shown below.
-This document outlines how to get connectivity established between an Aviatrix Gateway in AWS, Azure, or GCP and your on-premise router or firewall.
+The Aviatrix Site2Cloud feature supports connectivity between its Gateways in the cloud and on-premise routers, as shown below.
+This document outlines how to establish connectivity between an Aviatrix Gateway in AWS, Azure, or GCP and your on-premise router or firewall.

 Create Site2Cloud Connection¶

-Select the Site2Cloud navigation item on the left navigation bar.
+- Select Site2Cloud in the left navigation bar.

-Click on + Add New near the top of the Site2Cloud tab.
+- Click + Add New near the top of the Site2Cloud tab.

 Remote Gateway Type¶